Viralmaniar/viralmaniar.github.io/_posts/2023-05-13-The Power of In-Memory Executions: How to Execute Code without Touching Disk.md

 When the InvokeMember() method is called, it will execute the Execute method on the malicious assembly.
 The Execute method will then do whatever it is designed to do.
 This could be anything from stealing data to crashing the system.

 It is important to note that this code is just an example.
 The actual code that an attacker would use to execute malicious code would be much more sophisticated.
-However, this code provides a basic overview of how in-memory executions work.
+However, this code provides a basic overview of how in-memory executions work. <BR>

 **Object File In-memory Execution:**